jiahaoxu14/CanvasAct/docs/model_in_loop_eval_report.md

 This is a live model-in-the-loop smoke eval.
 It calls the configured model through `AgentService`, feeds fixed canvas observations, collects completed structured actions, and scores whether the returned actions target the expected objects.

 The configs are prompt/action ablations in the current codebase.
-They are not exact historical binaries for P0/P1/P2/P3, and P4 is not implemented in this repo yet.
+They are not exact historical binaries for P0/P1/P2/P3.

 ## Summary